- November 26, 2022

 - Category: SMALL BUSINESS TAXES

+A dealer is allowed to defer his/her tax obligations if the contract for sale is incomplete.
 Please note that just because a contract for the sale of real property has been entered into does not mean that a ‘sale’ for tax purposes has occurred.

 In order to be a taxable event, the property transfer must be a completed sale. ( IRS, Pub 537)

-Whether a contract is a completed sale depends upon the obligations of the parties to the sale and language of the contract itself.
+Whether a contract is a completed sale depends upon the obligations of the parties to the sale and the language of the contract itself.